HVAC Equipment Warranties vs. Guarantees

 How can you get the most out of your warranties and guarantees?

 Both warranties and guarantees protect you in the event something is damaged or isn’t working properly.
 To get the most out of each, you need to understand them and know exactly what you’re getting.

 Read the fine print so you understand what your manufacturer warranty covers and aspects of the work your contractor is guaranteeing.
 If you are thinking about purchasing an extended warranty, make sure the coverage period of your current warranty does not overlap and that the coverage it offers is necessary to the health of your system.
 Some extended warranties take advantage of your inability to assess the likelihood (or rather unlikelihood) of actually needing the coverage.

 Understanding exactly what you’re getting, how and when to use it, and how much it will cost is an important part of protecting your HVAC system.

 Warranties and guarantees can be confusing, but they are also beneficial for homeowners trying to save money and keep their system running smoothly.
 Knowing how these warranties and guarantees work is the best way to get the most out of your system.

 Want to connect with an awesome HVAC contractor who will make sure to provide the right warranties and guarantees on a repair or system replacement?
-Click here and we’ll connect you with an HVAC.com certified contractor in your area.
+Fill out the form on the right, and we’ll connect you with an HVAC.com certified contractor in your area.